Private Security

 What this means for you:

-- If you are an existing regulant, please start your renewal process as close as possible to 90 days prior to your expiration date to ensure that your criminal history is processed in a timely manner.
+- If you are a credentialed constituent, please start your renewal process as close as possible to 90 days prior to your expiration date to ensure that your criminal history is processed in a timely manner.

 - DCJS cannot expedite the background check process as it is dependent on external entities, nor can it provide applicants extensions due to processing delays.